abegt5/MyBuild/README.md

 📱 Features

 Post Your Build – Share images and videos of your car and modifications
 Explore Feed – Browse a feed of community car builds and mods
 Events – Discover nearby car meets and shows
+Marketplace – Buy and sell car parts with other enthusiasts
 Messaging – DM other users to talk cars, builds, or meetups
 Account Page – Manage your profile and view your posts

 🛠️ Tech Stack